 Frequent Border Trips Solution

-N-400 Frequent Trips Attachment
+N-400 Frequent Trips Addendum

 The sample document below is an example of a fictitious applicant who made numerous trips across the Mexican border.

 The example is a starting point.
 You can modify it to meet your needs.
-Upon completion, print a copy and place it behind your n-400 application.
+Upon completion, print a copy and place it behind your N-400 application.